 In Rachel Dahl’s story in our Winter issue, she quoted a rancher, saying Laura Leigh, “will probably have a BLM badge by next week and they’ll give her a pistol by Christmas.”
 On Nov.
 11, 2015, the horse activist included a copyrighted photo on her “Wild Horse Education” blog page, of herself aiming a rifle with a scope to shoot mares with temporary birth control.
 She was working with BLM to create a field protocol, and referred to the gun in her hands as “a violent implementation tool for such a humane method of management.”
 That photo has been removed from the site.—Ed.

 “I have been, and am, a BLM volunteer on various issues when appropriate.
+At other times I am an adversary.
+I am an advocate and that requires addressing specific issues on a case-by-case basis.
 The times that I have volunteered most often are at trap site adoption events.
 I have participated in other areas in what was termed an ‘approved passenger’ pending the State office creating a mechanism for official participation in particular areas of process.
 At the time of the tour the acting Director should have been aware of it.
 He had been actively rescheduling the finalizing of that process, it was literally on his desk.
 I have repeatedly offered my services for data collection and fertility control purposes and am still waiting, but loosing patience.
 I have never been a volunteer at captures, nor will ever likely be one.
 I have a singular purpose at captures to report directly to the public and address issues in a capacity outside the system.
 But nobody asked me, a common deficit.” ~Leigh

 WHE sent a newsletter out on November 11.
 The newsletter can NOT be edited once sent.
 There is a link in the newsletter about Reveille, an HMA in the Tonopah area.
 To read the article about Tonopah and see the pictures you can click here.